Internet of Things Theory

 Applications of IoT:

 The applications of IoT are vast and encompass various sectors, including healthcare, agriculture, transportation, manufacturing, and more.
 IoT is revolutionizing patient care in healthcare by enabling remote monitoring, wearable devices, and real-time health data analysis.
-The agricultural industry benefits from IoT by utilizing sensors to monitor soil conditions, weather patterns and optimize irrigation systems.
+The agricultural industry benefits from IoT by utilizing sensors to monitor soil conditions and weather patterns and optimize irrigation systems.
 IoT enables intelligent traffic management, connected vehicles, and advanced navigation systems in transportation, enhancing efficiency and safety.

 Benefits and Challenges: